EperLuo/scDiffusion-X/docs/source/Tutorials/index.rst

 Tutorials
 ==========================================

-This tutorials including training the scMulDiffusion model and how to use the trained model to carry on downstream task.
+This tutorials including training the scDiffusion-X model and how to use the trained model to carry on downstream task.

 .. toctree::
    :maxdepth: 1